Jack Kinney

-John Ryan Kinney (March 29, 1909 – February 9, 1992) was an American animator, director and producer of animated shorts.
+John Ryan "Jack" Kinney (March 29, 1909 – February 9, 1992) was an American animator, director and producer of animated shorts.
 Kinney is the older brother of fellow Disney animator Dick Kinney.

 Early life

 Jack Kinney was born on March 29, 1909, in Utah.
 He attended John Muir Junior High School in Los Angeles, California (1925), and John C. Fremont High School (1926 - 1928), at the latter with Roy Williams.
 Both Fremont football players, they would later be hired by Walt Disney in 1930 to work at the Walt Disney Studio on Hyperion Avenue.
 Often referring to himself as Kinney's best friend, Williams would go on to star as the "Big Mooseketeer" with head Mouseketeer Jimmie Dodd on the classic 1950s television program, The Mickey Mouse Club (1955-1958).